JerzyJancewicz/Lab-3_s25366/report.md

 ### 3.1 Model Selection
 We selected **Logistic Regression** due to:
-- Its interpretability and efficiency for binary classification.
+- Its interpretability and efficiency for binary classification tasks.
 - Ability to provide probability estimates, which are useful for classification tasks.

 ### 3.2 Model Training Results
-- **Training Accuracy**: 0.86%
+- **Training Accuracy**: 86.23054603007122%
-- **Test Accuracy**: 0.86%
+- **Test Accuracy**: 85.86497890295358%

 ### 3.3 Model Evaluation Report
+The model evaluation is summarized below:
+- **Training Accuracy** is calculated based on the training data predictions.
+- **Test Accuracy** is calculated based on the test data predictions.
-The following classification report shows precision, recall, F1-score, and support metrics for each class:
+- The **Classification Report** provides precision, recall, F1-score, and support metrics for each class.
+It helps assess the model's performance across different categories.

                   precision    recall  f1-score   support

            0       0.88      0.82      0.85       452
            1       0.84      0.90      0.87       496